 While repaying debt before retirement remains an integral component to maximizing cash flow, retiring with little savings can also create financial difficulties and anxiety in your later years.

 Although you may need to spend time focusing on reducing your debts, don’t let your retirement plans languish for too long.
-Creating a savings strategy for retirement needs to be a key component to your regular budget.
+Creating a savings strategy for retirement needs to be a key component of your regular budget.
 Most experts agree that the average Canadian will need about 75% of their current income for each year of retirement.
 By carefully balancing borrowing and retirement savings activities, most retirees will be able to kick back and enjoy life’s simple pleasures when the time comes to stop working.